maatouk/constrKriging/README.md

 References
 ---------

 Maatouk, H. and Bay, X. (2014).
 A New Rejection Sampling Method for Truncated Multivariate Gaussian Random Variables Restricted to Convex Sets.
 In: Nuyens R, Cools R (ed) Monte Carlo and Quasi-Monte Carlo Methods, vol 163.
-Springer International Publishing, Cham, pp 521–530, preprint http://hal-emse.ccsd.cnrs.fr/FAYOL-ENSMSE/hal-01063978v1.
+Springer International Publishing, Cham, pp 521–530.

 Maatouk, H. and Bay, X. (2017).
 Gaussian Process Emulators for Computer Experiments with Inequality Constraints.
-Mathematical Geosciences. doi:10.1007/s11004-017-9673-2, preprint https://hal.archives-ouvertes.fr/hal-01096751.
+Mathematical Geosciences. doi:10.1007/s11004-017-9673-2.

 Maatouk, H., Roustant, O., and Richet, Y. (2015).
 Cross-Validation Estimations of Hyper-Parameters of Gaussian Processes with Inequality Constraints.
 Procedia Environmental Sciences, 27 :38 – 44, 2015.
 Spatial Statistics conference 2015.

 Bay, X., Grammont, L., and Maatouk, H. (2015).
 A New Method For Interpolating In A Convex Subset Of A Hilbert Space.
-Submitted, preprint https://hal.archives-ouvertes.fr/hal-01136466.

 Bay X., Grammont, L. and Maatouk, H. (2016).
 Generalization of the Kimeldorf-Wahba Correspondence for Constrained Interpolation.
-Electronic Journal of Statistics 10(1):1580–1595, preprint http://arxiv.org/abs/1602.02714.
+Electronic Journal of Statistics 10(1):1580–1595.

 Cousin, A., Maatouk, H. and Rullière, D. (2016).
 Kriging of Financial Term-Structures.
-European Journal of Operational Research 255(2):631–648, preprint https://arxiv.org/abs/1604.02237.
+European Journal of Operational Research 255(2):631–648.